Tomic-Riedel/Flutter-Roadmap/Another Drafts/Building and Deployment for a Web App.md

 # Debugging, Building and Deployment for a Flutter Web App
-Flutter's code for Web and Mobile ¡it's the same!
+Flutter's code for Web and Mobile it's the same!
 Do not forget that.
 When you code a mobile application with Flutter, you simultaneously create the code for a web application,, but, you have to **compile it to Javascript code**, first.

 ## Debugging